DinsFire64/piuio2rp2040/README.md

 It's an RP2040 firmware that will host a usb PIUIO and translate that into a usb HID gamepad and take lights from an HID endpoint.

-...kind of.
-It's a skeleton and a basis.
-Feel free to finish it and make a PR.

 I used an [Adafruit RP2040 feather host](https://www.adafruit.com/product/5723) dev board for development.

 # Why?

 Because I have lost control of my life.

-# Why is it incomplete?
+# Why would I use this?

+To convert the PIUIO into a "generic" hid gamepad with hid lighting and to poll the sensors at a low level.

+HOWEVER!

-Performance over usb control transfer requests using the rp2040's PIO host was very subpar in my very limited testing.
+Performance over usb control transfer requests using the rp2040's PIO host using the tinyusb stack was very subpar in my very limited testing.

 For one round trip, not even accounting for the four sensor channels of the proper piuio I was only getting around 142Hz polling out of the device.
-If I turned off the push control transfer, I was able to get it to around double for 250Hz.
+If I turned off the push control transfer, I was able to get it to around double for 250Hz, but that's not realistic as we need to set the sensor muxing position for a real cabinet.

 But overall this was just a fun experiment I thought some others would enjoy seeing.
 RP2040's USB PIO host cores are quite cool.